 In Scotland national registration started later than in England and Wales, in fact in 1855.
 On the other hand, the Scottish certificates are more informative, and themselves can be viewed on microfiche.
 The earliest parish registers in Scotland date from 1553 but many parishes started after this date, with a very small number starting as late as the 19th century.

 Researching Irish ancestry is bedevilled by the fact that many census records, and Church of Ireland parish registers, were destroyed when the national archives were burnt in 1922.
 However Roman Catholic parish registers mainly survive, though few date back beyond the end of the 18th century.
 There are various other sorts of records, but it is very rare for anyone to be able to trace a line further back than the early 17th century.

 Just collecting names and dates is a very sterile pastime (often likened to "train spotting").
 Aim also to gain information and understanding about your ancestors and the lives they led, and the locations and periods in which they lived.
 Thus proceed past genealogy to study family history.

-Reading old-style cursive can be a challange.
+Reading old-style cursive can be a challenge.
 In England and America, students are taught to write cursive today using rounded letters.
 But, 200 years ago, the style of cursive was more straight up-and-down.
-Students could write faster that way, but it is harder to decypher.
-In many parts of Europe this verticle style is still taught.
+Students could write faster that way, but it is harder to decipher.
+In many parts of Europe this vertical style is still taught.
 This is the way the Romans wrote their cursive form of Latin, so I guess some of us still use it.
 For help in reading this style: